 AMP Cache URL format

-The AMP Cache URL format consists of these three components:
+The AMP Cache URL format consists of the following components:

 Example requesting document using TLS